The Last Unicorn (album): Production

-The Last Unicorn soundtrack was recorded at De Lane Lea Studios in Wimbley, England in 1982.
+The Last Unicorn soundtrack was recorded at De Lane Lea Studios in Wembley, England in 1982.
 It was released in Germany in 1982 by Virgin Records, but has not been released in the United States; it includes the film score's symphonic pieces.
 Studio singer Katie Irving is the singing voice in the film for Mia Farrow, though Jeff Bridges does his own singing.
+The album will be released globally in digital downloads on December 25, 2025 and physical release on December 29, 2025, by Polydor and Interscope Records.

 Composition

-The title song is performed jointly by America and the London Symphony Orchestra, and plays in the film's opening credits while scenes based on The Hunt of the Unicorn tapestries form a backdrop.
-It is referred to later as a leitmotif by the film score.
+The title song is performed jointly by America and the London Symphony Orchestra, and plays in the film's opening credits against scenes based on The Unicorn Tapestries.
+The song serves as a leitmotif for other portions of the film score.

 Critical reception

-In his review for AllMusic, James Christopher Monger wrote:
+In his review for AllMusic, James Christopher Monger gave the album 4/5 stars, writing:

 Kyle Anderson of the website Nerdist wrote that Jimmy Webb and America were among the "many great people [who] were involved" with the 1982 film, and that the album's "songs work pretty well".

 Singer Dan Avidan has stated on numerous occasions that the story was his favorite as a child.